 Educator | Speaker | Consultant

-Kenya’s extensive service includes work with the U.S. Department of Justice Office of Juvenile Justice and Delinquency Prevention, NJ LEEP (Law and Education Empowerment Project), International Commission for Dalit Rights (ICDR), and she currently serves on the Board of Directors for the Garden State Bar Association.
+Kenya’s extensive service includes work with the U.S. Department of Justice Office of Juvenile Justice and Delinquency Prevention, NJ LEEP (Law and Education Empowerment Project), International Commission for Dalit Rights (ICDR), and she currently serves on the Board of Directors for the Garden State Bar Association and the Community Justice Advisory Board for the Essex County Prosecutor’s Office.

-Kenya has received various recognition and awards in honor of her service to the community and profession.
+Kenya has received recognition and awards in honor of her service to the community and profession.
 In 2016, she was recognized by the Essex County Prosecutor’s Office and the National Organization of Black Law Enforcement Executives in appreciation of her support to the Citizens of New Jersey.
-Kenya is also a 2017 Higher Education Leadership Foundation fellow.
+Kenya is also a 2017 fellow of the Higher Education Leadership Foundation.
+In 2019, Kenya was recognized by the National Gang Crime Research Center as a recipient of the prestigious Frederick Milton Thrasher Award for her scholarship on gang courts and Diverse Lawyer of the Year by the New Jersey Law Journal.